The community is losing Lee Point (a treasured Darwin asset) due to a lack of democratic process and transparency.

-The Australian Government is planning on housing thousands of people at Lee Point (approx 30% are defence personnel).
+The Australian Government has planned to house thousands of people at Lee Point (approx 30% are defence personnel).
 This is a major public works project for Darwin with a total cost in the order of $400M.

 The Australian Government wholly owns the Lee Point land in question and the developer, Defence Housing Australia (DHA).